AMPONTAN

 Japan has twice the population of either France or Great Britain, roughly 50% more people than Germany, and nearly as many people as Russia.

-It boasts the world’s second largest economy–substantially larger than that of third-ranked Germany–and a GDP more than double that of fourth-ranked China with one-tenth the population.
+It boasts the world’s second-largest economy and a GDP almost double that of third-ranked China with one-tenth the population.

 Its cultural traditions have fascinated, delighted, and puzzled the rest of the world for centuries.